oracle-livelabs/goldengate/ogg-to-ggs/oggmp-atp/oggmp-atp.md

     ![Click Configuration in the OCI GoldenGate deployment console navigation menu](https://oracle-livelabs.github.io/goldengate/ggs-common/oggmp-atp/images/03-02.png " ")

 2. Copy the SourceATP connection string in the User ID column, and then paste it into a text editor.

+  >**NOTE:** *If you don't see your Source and Target databases here, stop and restart your deployment in the Oracle Cloud console.*

     ![Copy the source database's connection string and paste it into a text editor](https://oracle-livelabs.github.io/goldengate/ggs-common/oggmp-atp/images/03-03.png " ")